Kennemerland (1664): History

 The Amsterdam Chamber of the VOC bought the Kennemerland in 1661 for 33,000 guilders.

-Measured in Dutch feet, it was 155ft long, 35ft wide and 17ft 6in deep.
+Measured in Dutch feet, it was 155 ft long, 35 ft wide and 17 ft 6in deep.

-The cargo rafters were 7ft high.
+The cargo rafters were 7 ft high.

 It was armed with 24 cast iron guns, six bronze guns and two minions, typical for a ship of its type at the time.

 The ship made its maiden voyage for the VOC between 17 April 1662 and 25 August 1664, sailing from the Texel to Batavia (now Jakarta, Indonesia) and back.

 The Kennemerland and its companion the Rijnland left the Texel on 14 December 1664 with a crew of 200.

 They carried 240,000 guilders and a general cargo.

 Since the Netherlands was on the verge of war with England, the captain was directed to take the northern route around the Shetland Islands rather than the shorter English Channel route, where the risk of capture would have been greater.